Gabsii/spoti-vote/README.md

 Then clone my repository using:
 `git clone https://github.com/Gabsii/spoti-vote.git`

-After you successfully cloned my repository, you want to startup a commandline in this folder and run:
+After successfully cloning the repository, you want to startup a commandline in its folder and run:
 `npm install`
 `npm start`